Reinforcing Floor Joists

 A single header nailed to the cut joist and uninterrupted joists will work for openings less than 4 feet.
 If the header spans more than 4 feet, both the header and the trimmer joists should be doubled.
-We often refer to doubling up of joists or other structural framing as “sistering.”
-The doubled trimmer and header joists must be nailed together properly with spaced pairs of 16d nails every 16 inches so that they act like beams.
+We often refer to doubling up of joists or another structural framing as “sistering.”
+The doubled trimmer and header joists must be nailed together properly with spaced pairs of 16d nails every 16 inches so that they act like beams

-Sometimes on a remodel you can’t install a full length floor joist because of plumbing, existing walls or finished floors or ceilings.
-In these situations it sometimes makes sense to scab the floor joist or even all of the floor joists.
+Sometimes on a remodel you can’t install a full-length floor joist because of plumbing, existing walls, or finished floors or ceilings.
+In these situations, it sometimes makes sense to scab the floor joist or even all of the floor joists.

 Steps To Head Off A Floor Joist